laizezhong/PakePlus/docs/ja/index.md

       details: Support debug mode, whether in preview or release, you can find bugs
       icon: 🐞
     - title: Data Security
-      details: PakePlus will not upload any data, all data is stored on your computer
+      details: PackPlus will not upload any data, all data is stored on your computer
       icon: 🔒
     - title: Technical Support
       details: If you encounter any problems during use, you can chat with us